cal-dev-lab/premvw-reactjs/README.md

 - Emailjs
 - Hero Icons

-Using Emailsjs allowed me to send form data to an email adress which provided the customers name and customers email.
+Using Emailsjs allowed me to send form data to an email address which provided the customers name and customers email.
 This would go direct to the dealer/brand's email address allowing them to get in touch with the customer.
 Toastify was then used to show the user a success notification that pops up green indicating the form data was sent successfully.

 Please view the image to see what the email comes through as from the web form: